slaay/slaay.github.io/_posts/2015-05-12-Need_for_speed.md

 Those hogging IDEs!
 ------------
 Its not just that the projects are getting bigger it that the IDEs are getting fatter and greedier.
 Now take example of [Delphi IDE](https://www.google.co.in/search?q=embarcadero+delphi&oq=embar&aqs=chrome.1.69i57j69i59.9047j0j7&sourceid=chrome&es_sm=91&ie=UTF-8), the last IDE is a beast!.
-Though it damn powerful in what its supposed to do but it required a good enough capable system to hold it down and let you code in peace( and not keep staring at it to load your project).
+Though it damn powerful in what its supposed to do but it requires a good enough capable system to hold it down and let you code in peace( and not keep staring at it to load your project).

 Frustration
 ------------